btnguyenPersonal/classnotesS2021/coms417/417notes1.md

 #### Functional Units are aspects of the program behavior that can be tested independently
   - TSL (test specification language) means of implementing the category partition method

+## Mutation and Ground Strings

+The key to mutation testing is the design of the mutation operators

+Some mutant strings are based on ground strings

+Sometimes they are derived directly from the grammar